opencog/guix-atomese/README.md

 guix build atomspace-cog
 guix build link-grammar
 guix build lg-atomese
+guix build link-grammar-atomspace
 ```
-The last package, `lg-atomese` depends on all the ones that come
+The last package, `link-grammar-atomspace` depends on all the ones
-before it, and thus buiding that one package will automatically
+that come before it, and thus buiding that one package will
-cause all the others to built.
+automatically cause all the others to built.

+(Note there is a "circular" depedency, here: `lg-atomese` depends on
+`link-grammar`, but `link-grammar-atomspace` depends on `lg-atomese`.
+Thus, two builds.)

 ### Running a shell
 To use OpenCog on a temporary basis, within an isolated shell, just